uwla/vue-form-builder/README.md

 ### CSS

-If you need to import this plugin's CSS if you want to use it:
+If you want to use VFB components, you need to import the CSS:

 ```javascript
 import '@uwlajs/vue-form-builder/dist/VueFormBuilder.css'